sawhney17/logseq-citation-manager/readme.md

 2. Configure templates, you can use the provided templates here for inspiration.
 Templates have to be added on a per graph basis.
 3. Configure settings
 4. Call the citation insertion UI
-	- Use `/Create Inline Literature Note` to insert a reference based on a block template.
+	- Use `/Create Inline Literature Note` to insert a literature note inline based on a block template.
 Also callable via `mod+shift+I`
 	- Use `/Create Inline Link to Lit Note` to create a page following a specific template and insert a link(optionally aliased) in the currrent block.
 Also callable via `mod+shift+L`
 	- Use `/Search and open reference as page` to search for a reference and create it as a page following a specific template if it doesn't already exist.
 Also callable via `mod+shift+o`
 5. Select the reference using the keyboard or mouse